ArpitaDeb/arpitadeb-share-n-care-depot/client/Capstone Proposal.md

 username
 paswd
 admin
-for admin, isAdmin true, for user isAdmin false

-admin has access to everything id adminname paswd

 location if location is same and not changing no need to have it in db, it will be just in the frontend